elbwalker/sgtm-tag-bigquery/README.md

 ### Schema
 Create a new table in a new or existing dataset with the following schema that can be pasted as JSON:

-**Note**: There is an option to store additional parameters in the BQ table in two different ways:
+**Note**: There is an option to store additional data in the BQ table in two different ways:

-- store additional parameters as JSON
+- store additional data as JSON
-- store additional parameters as RECORD
+- store additional data as RECORD

 The default is JSON, since all other objects inside a walker.js event end up a JSON field as well.
 If you want to use a record instead, change the field definition for `additional_data` like described below.